isaqueDaSilva/isaqueDaSilva/README.md

 # Hey everybody 👋

-I’m **Isaque Machado**, an **iOS Engineer** passionate about crafting elegant and efficient solutions through code.
-With a keen eye for detail and a love for problem-solving, I thrive on analyzing challenges, designing robust solutions, and delivering user-friendly experiences that make a difference. <br>
+My name is **Isaque Machado**, and I'm a **Software Engineeer**, specialized in **iOS Development**.
+I'm passionate about crafting elegant and efficient solutions through code, with a keen eye for detail and a love for problem-solving, I thrive on analyzing challenges, designing robust and efficient solutions, and delivering user-friendly experiences that make a difference. <br>

 # 🎯 Current Focus:
 - 🧠 Continuously enhancing my expertise in iOS development.